noamzuck/d-base/README.md

 ## Documentation

 ### setPath
-Sets a new path for the databases.
+The function defines a new path to the directory's databases (default: /d-base/).

 | Parameter | Type       | Example |
 |-----------|------------|---------|
 | `path`    | string | "test"  |

 ### create
-Creates a new database.
+The function creates a new database.

 | Parameter       | Type                     | Example                                |
 |-----------------|--------------------------|----------------------------------------|